DimitrisKnavas/ACExternal/README.md

 # ACExternal
-An external cheat for Assault Cube game
+An external cheat for Assault Cube game[Unfinished]